alteca/Linked-DocRED/entity-linking/README.md

 ## Requirements

-In order to run the disambiguation process, a working instance of *ElasticSearch* must have been setuped (see [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html)).
+In order to run the disambiguation process, a working instance of *ElasticSearch* must have been setup (see [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html)).
 We have tested for ElasticSearch v8.6.

 You also need to create a file named `.env`, that contains variables used by the Python scripts.
 You have to follow the template of `.env.example`.